joesingo/thesis/README.md

 - Change paper, work etc to chapter, thesis etc

-- Change "the appendix" to proper reference

-- Proof sketches can be moved out of appendices

-- Proofs deferred to the appendix only for space reasons can be moved into the body

 - Punctuation at the end of display math

-- Standardise \paragraph vs \subsection etc divisions across chapters

 - Duplicate references in bibliography

-- Shared notation between KR and NMR papers

 - Possible mathematical prerequisites
     * preorders, total preorders, strict parts, max/min